6 Reasons Why Mitzvah Catering is So Expensive

 Gratuity

-Many places have an 18-20% gratuity that is part of the fee that you pay.
-Again, on our example meal, that’s nearly $1,000.
+Many places have an 18-25% gratuity that is part of the fee that you pay.
+Again, on our example meal, that’s $1,150 or more.

 Labor

 You’re going to need someone to serve that food.
 Even if you’re planning on having a buffet meal (which requires less staffing) you’ll need a few waiters to put out the food, keep an eye on the buffet to refill food and clean up the dirty dishes.
+The more staff you have, the smoother the food service and clearing will be.
 You’ll need a bartender who is TIPS certified (trained in responsible service, sale, and consumption of alcohol) because you do not want the liability if someone drinks too much and there are problems.
-A reputable caterer will have a TIPS certified bartender.
-There will also be a chef and back of the house assistants.
+A reputable caterer will have a TIPS-certified bartender.
+There will also be a chef and back-of-the-house assistants.
 Unlike at the Olive Garden, where the staffing fee is shared among many diners, you’re paying for it all by yourself.
-Say you have 6 waiters/bartenders total for a buffet meal, plus 2 back of the house people.
-They’ll work for a minimum of 6 hours (1 hour set up, 1 hour breakdown plus a typical 4 hour party) and cost $18/hour each (and that’s a low figure for the DC area).
-That adds up to $864 in staffing fees.

 Rental Items

 Now what if your party is at the synagogue social hall or at a community center or some other place that doesn’t have an onsite caterer?
 You need to put that food on something and eat it with something and put your drink in something.
 Say you want to go with the most basic china, glassware and utensils.
 You don’t need anything particularly fancy, right?
-For plates you’re looking at a cost of $1 each and you’ll need 3-4 plates per person (appetizer, salad, dinner and dessert).
-For glasses, you’ll need a minimum of 4 glasses per person (water, wine and 2 other beverages is the standard) at $1 each.
-Then you’ll need utensils (a minimum of a salad fork, dinner fork, knife and dessert fork) at about $.50 each.
+For plates you’re looking at $2 each and you’ll need 3-4 plates per person (appetizer, salad, dinner and dessert).
+For glasses, you’ll need a minimum of 4 glasses per person (water, wine and 2 other beverages is the standard) at $2 each.
+Then you’ll need utensils (a minimum of a salad fork, dinner fork, knife and dessert fork) at about $1 each.
 Serving coffee?
-Coffee cups and plates, plus spoons will be another $3 or so).
-That’s another $13 per person and I haven’t included the prices for renting chafing dishes for the buffet or plates for passed or stationary hors d’oeuvres or table linens or napkins.
+Coffee cups and plates, plus spoons will be another $4 or so).
+That’s another $24 per person and I haven’t included the prices for renting chafing dishes for the buffet, plates for passed or stationary hors d’oeuvres, table linens, napkins, tables, chairs….

 Food and Beverage Minimum